progstr/progstr.github.com/_posts/2011-12-23-filer-getting-started.md

 {.prettyprint .lang-ruby .language-ruby}

-Rails can get most of the job done for you automatically if you create a file upload form:
+Or, Rails can get most of the job done for you automatically.
+If you create a file upload form:

     <div class="field">
       <%= f.label :avatar %>